michelesr/thesis/src/mvaa.md

 and reproducible environments, installable everywhere.
-The main problem with Virtual Machines is that their configuration concerns also with the detail of the machine, such as hardware (ram, hard disk, processor, network interfaces, etc.), when often those feature don't require reproduction and introduce overhead.
-In fact, for a developer, the most important part of the virtualization is the operating system and application configuration, features that are reproduced with fidelity from containers.
+The main problem with Virtual Machines is that their configuration concerns also with the detail of the machine, such as hardware (ram, hard disk, processor, network interfaces, etc.), when often those features don't require reproduction and introduce overhead.
+In fact, for a developer, the most important part of the virtualization is the operating system and application configuration, features that are reproduced with fidelity by application containers.

-The elimination of the overhead and complexity introduced by Virtual Machines is not the only reason to prefer containers: *Docker* container engine provide versioning of the container images, that is a great benefit for software development, in fact versioning practices are adopted in all the software development teams and software houses.
-Also Docker provide component reuses: a base image can be reused by an infinite number of applications, reducing impact on disk space and build times.
+The elimination of the overhead and complexity introduced by Virtual Machines is not the only reason to prefer containers: *Docker* container engine provides versioning of the images used for creating containers, that is a great benefit for software development, in fact versioning practices are adopted in all the software development teams and software houses.
+Also Docker provides component reuses: a base image can be reused by an infinite number of applications, reducing impact on disk space and build times.

-This chapter expose the main feature of *Docker* container engine and *Docker Compose*, a container orchestration tool for defining reproducible development environment.
-After the explanation of those tools, the structure and the configuration of the development environment of Gasista Felice is explained in detail.
+This chapter exposes the main features of *Docker* container engine and *Docker Compose*, a container orchestration tool for defining and instancing reproducible development environment.
+After the explanation of those tools, the structure and the configuration of the development environment of Gasista Felice will be explained in detail.

 ## Docker container engine